 Remember, you are at the centre of your network and therefore, from both a personal and professional perspective, you need to be the best that you can be.
-You have to live the values that make others want to refer their friends to contact to you.
+You have to live the values that make others want to refer their friends to you.

 Effective networking is built upon the universal law of reciprocity and that is why legendary networkers aren’t there to take from their network, they are there to give.
 And the more you give, the more you get.
 The best way to achieve your goals is to help others achieve theirs.
 Be a connector of people.
 Introduce people to others in your network that could benefit them from knowing each other.
 Give, give and give some more!

 So, what do you give?
 Whatever is within your capacity that will benefit those in your network.
 Create an item bank – a list of books, writers, websites, podcasts, favourite blogs etc. If you find something interesting, then you can bet that someone else will too.
 Make an effort to keep in touch with people and show a genuine interest in their lives.
 People usually love talking about themselves, so listen!
 When you are aware of someone’s family life, interests and hobbies, it’s easier to connect with them on different levels.
 Don’t limit yourself to one dimensional business relationships.